MEZBATHEKING/vote-manager/available-sites/topgg.md

 > Setuping a Bot on Top.gg with Vote Manager is easy too!

-1️⃣ Run `/setup bot` command of Vote Manager
+1️⃣ Run `/setup bot` command of Vote Manager and select platform:topgg

 2️⃣ Bot will send you a preview of embed you customized & Webhook URL + Webhook Authorization